Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 Defining the Volume Grid

-The default volume grid encircles the Earth up to an altitude of 1000 kilometers.
-Change it to the constrained grid.
+The default Volume grid encircles the Earth up to an altitude of 1,000 kilometers.
+Change the grid's definition to use your constrained grid.

 2. Select the Basic - Definition page.